 Does the Continuous Growth of China’s GDP Calls for Concern?

 Despite this continuous level of growth, there has been significant pressure on the economy.
-Certain sectors are seeing declining levels of growth in terms of investment, particularly infrastructure and manufacturing which saw a drop to its lowest rate since the turn of the millennium.
+Certain sectors are seeing declining levels of growth in terms of investment, particularly infrastructure and contract manufacturing which saw a drop to its lowest rate since the turn of the millennium.
 However, it is still growing, at a rate of 9%, and while the trend appears to be concerning the warning sirens won’t be going off for a long time yet.

 Continuous GDP growth should not be one that will concern the Chinese government, as the trend would have been predicted due to the changing economy model.
-The rise of China has been due to being able to offer cheap manufacturing exports across the world, a model that is not sustainable over the long term.
+The rise of China has been due to being able to offer cheap custom manufacturing exports across the world, a model that is not sustainable over the long term.
 However, with rising levels of disposable income across citizens, the nation looks to increase reliance on services as well as goods consumption.
-Therefore, because this transition is moving away from manufacturing, it should be expected that investment in the manufacturing industry will decrease.
+Therefore, because this transition is moving away from contract manufacturing, it should be expected that investment in the contract manufacturing industry will decrease.

 Impact of the Manufacturing Industry

-Despite the transitioning phase on to the services and consumption-based economy, the manufacturing industry continues to hold solid ground even if other number shows a decline in term of investors.
+Despite the transitioning phase on to the services and consumption-based economy, the custom manufacturing industry continues to hold solid ground even if other number shows a decline in term of investors.
 A reversal of the previous contraction seen in the Purchasing Managers index (PMI) has continued.